mannyray/jekyll-side-bar/README.md

 # jekyll-side-bar

 > [!NOTE]
-> To see a live demonstration of the side-bar, please go to [http://webjourney.ca/jekyll-side-bar/jekyll/update/2022/11/11/welcome-to-jekyll.html](http://webjourney.ca/jekyll-side-bar/jekyll/update/2022/11/11/welcome-to-jekyll.html)
+> Head to [jekyll-side-bar.szonov.com](http://jekyll-side-bar.szonov.com) to see a live demo of this plugin!

 ## Introduction